WillChan9/WillChan9.github.io/content/authors/admin/_index.md

 ## About Me

-Rongqian Chen is a PhD student at the GWU AI Lab.
+I'm a PhD student at the GWU AI Lab.
 His research interests include artificial intelligence, robotics and AR/VR technology.